palantir/gradle-jdks/gradle-jdks-setup/README.md

 The plugin registers the following tasks:
 - `wrapperPatcherTask` - finalizes the `wrapper` task, such that everytime the `gradle-wrapper.jar` and/or `./gradlew` files are updated, we will also patch them
-- `checkWrapperPatcher` - checks that the `gradle-wrapper.jar` and the `./gradlew` scripts contain the expected JDKs setup modifications/patches
+- `checkWrapperPatcher` - checks that the `./gradlew` script contains the expected JDKs setup patch
 - `generateGradleJdkConfigs` - generates the [`gradle/` configurations](#gradle-jdk-configuration-directory-structure) required for running the JDKs setup
 - `checkGradleJdkConfigs` - checks that all the `gradle/` configurations are up-to-date.
 E.g. if the `jdks-latest` plugin is updated, we need to make sure the `gradle/jdks` files reflect the jdk versions.
 - `setupJdks` - lifecycle task that runs both the `wrapperPatcherTask` and `generateGradleJdkConfigs`